davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 ## Playing nice with Spotlight

 You might have noticed that the version of VSCode that Nix installs doesn't show up in Spotlight.
 Why is that?
-It's unfortunately pretty simple: Every artifact that Nix and home-manager add to your system is a symlink, and Spotlight doesn't pick up symlinks.
-There's a very long thread about this [on GitHub](https://github.com/nix-community/home-manager/issues/1341) if you're interested in reading, but the tl;dr is that [`max-app-util`](https://github.com/hraban/mac-app-util) is the easiest way to set this up.
+It's unfortunately pretty simple: All artifacts that Nix and `home-manager` add to your system are symbolic links, and Spotlight won't index symlinks.
+There's [a very long thread about this on GitHub](https://github.com/nix-community/home-manager/issues/1341) if you're interested in reading, but I've found that that [`mac-app-util`](https://github.com/hraban/mac-app-util) is the easiest way to set this up.

-We can add it as another input at the top of our flake, and then our final darwin configuration to load mac-app-util in both nix-darwin and home-manager:
+We can add it as another input at the top of our flake, and then modify our flake output to load mac-app-util in both nix-darwin and home-manager:

 ```nix
 {